I am a complete beginner, which classes can I attend?

 Don’t I need to be flexible to do yoga?

-Not necessarily.
-Yoga will improve your flexibility and help you go beyond your normal range of movement, so that you then feel more comfortable during normal daily activity.
+No!
+Yo don’t do yoga because you are flexible, you become flexible from doing yoga =) Yoga will improve your flexibility and help you go beyond your normal range of movement, so that you then feel more comfortable during normal daily activity.

 Can I injure myself doing yoga?